 Paige has been performing professionally for nearly 20 years, from the time she started writing her own songs for voice and guitar.
 Her professional music experience has been extensive: Performing as a solo artist with her originals, jazz standards and ‘interpretation of contemporary’ songs as well as a vocalist in jazz and blues groups; the front woman of former originals funk band ‘Paige Five’; feature vocalist on hip-hop tracks with local and nationally recognised MCs; as well as various choirs and specialist choral groups, experimental and noise-core projects.

-As well as her jazz album, Indigo, Paige has also independently released an album of original songs titled The Cellante Recordings.
+As well as her jazz album, Indigo, and her new EP Stick with Love Paige has also independently released an album of original songs titled The Cellante Recordings.
 She also performs her original music with Double Bassist Andrew Vincent and Drummer Lesley Williams with Mary Card on BV under the banner Paige & The Vinleys.